compsoc-edinburgh/aoc-bot/README.md

 - `--mapping-file` is a JSON file keeping track of AoC username mappings to Discord IDs
 - `--completion-role "123123"` is OPTIONAL, a role ID to give to people who completed all days of challenges
 - `--year 2022` is OPTIONAL.
 By default, unless the current system month is November and December, it will check last year's data (so new year is handled out-of-the-box)
+- `--require-both-stars` is OPTIONAL.
+By default, the bot will notify on every star which can be obnoxious if there are hundreds of people in the leaderboard.
+Adding this argument will only make it notify when users complete both parts of a day's problem.